Ofaloaf/postapoc/After the End Fan Fork README.txt

 Papal Tiara artifact: John Bellairs (http://www.bellairsia.com/) for the photos of the Papal Tiara.

 Music:
-"Sardana", "Lord of the Land", "Teller of the Tales", "Drums of the Deep", "DD Groove", "Porch Blues", "Virtutes Instrumenti", "Night of the Owl", "Achaidh Cheide", "Black Bird", "Dhaka", "Moorland", "Thunderhead", "Suonatore di Liuto", "Laid Back Guitars"
+"Sardana", "Lord of the Land", "Teller of the Tales", "Drums of the Deep", "DD Groove", "Porch Blues", "Virtutes Instrumenti", "Night of the Owl", "Achaidh Cheide", "Black Bird", "Dhaka", "Moorland", "Thunderhead", "Suonatore di Liuto", "Laid Back Guitars, "Angevin B, "Pippin the Hunchback", "Senbazuru"
 Kevin MacLeod (incompetech.com)

 "Lazy Days"